afbjorklund/lima-gui/README.md

 The QTermWidget has a GPL-2+ license, and is not included by default.

 The default is to start the regular terminal application, externally.

+If you don't have a terminal application, there is one available here:

+* QTerminal <https://github.com/lxqt/qterminal> (under GPL-2+ license)